vistron-gmbh/MotionCamera/README.md

 | /start         | Starts the survaillance    |
 | /end           | Ends the survaillance      |

-If the red LED lights up, the motion sensor has been triggered.
-After this red LED goes out, the sensor needs 5-6 seconds to perceive a new movement.
-The green LED flashes twice in quick succession when the camera has taken a picture.
+As soon as the motion detector detects movement, the red LED lights up.
+As soon as a photo has been taken, the yellow LED starts to flash.
+The motion sensor needs about 6 seconds after each movement to be able to react to the next movement.
+During this time the yellow LED flashes slowly.
+As soon as the motion sensor is ready to record the next motion, the yellow LED flashes three times in quick succession.